Austin Ekeler Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Matchup vs. Minnesota

-- Ekeler put up 19 rushing yards in his one career matchup against the Vikings, 41.5 fewer yards than his over/under in Sunday's game.
+- In his lone career matchups, Ekeler recorded 19 rushing yards versus the Vikings, 41.5 fewer than his over/under in Sunday's game.

-- Ekeler did not have a touchdown run in that contest against the Vikings.
+- Ekeler did not have a touchdown run in that game against the Vikings.

-- Conceding 136.6 rushing yards per game, the Vikings have the 30th-ranked run defense in the league.
+- Allowing 136.6 rushing yards per game, the Vikings have the 30th-ranked run defense in the NFL.

-- This season the Vikings have allowed seven rushing TDs.
+- This season the Vikings have conceded seven rushing TDs.
 They are ranked 10th in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Eagles, Ekeler picked up 59 yards on 17 carries.
+- Last week against the Eagles, Ekeler rushed for 59 yards on 17 carries.

 Ekeler's Los Angeles Teammates